Data modeling in Azure Cosmos DB

 }

-Using the approach above we've denormalized the person record, by embedding all the information related to this person, such as their contact details and addresses, into a single JSON document.
+Using this approach we've denormalized the person record, by embedding all the information related to this person, such as their contact details and addresses, into a single JSON document.
 In addition, because we're not confined to a fixed schema we have the flexibility to do things like having contact details of different shapes entirely.

 Retrieving a complete person record from the database is now a single read operation against a single container and for a single item.
 Updating the contact details and addresses of a person record is also a single write operation against a single item.